How to Get ONC Health IT Certification: Criteria & Requirements

 SMART on FHIR supports two types of apps: public and confidential.
 This test runs the authorization process using public app access.

-Confidential apps require authentication and authorization to access sensitive data or perform actions that could have a significant impact on the system.
+Confidential apps require authentication and authorization to access sensitive data or perform actions that could significantly impact the system.
 These apps are intended for use by authorized users, such as healthcare providers or patients, and can access a wider range of data and functionality than public apps.

 Public apps, on the other hand, are designed for use by anyone with a login and password.
 These apps can access only a limited set of data and functionality, and they cannot be used to access sensitive data or perform any actions that could have a significant impact on the system.